usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

+---
-# OSCAL Catalog Tutorial
+title: Creating a Basic OSCAL Catalog
+description: A tutorial on creating a basic OSCAL catalog.
+weight: 5
+---

-## What is an OSCAL Catalog
+## What is an OSCAL Catalog?

-##	Example of a Proprietary Catalog
+A [catalog][catalog-definition] is a collection of *security and privacy controls*, and related *control enhancements*.

-An [OSCAL](https://www.nist.gov/oscal) Control Catalog is a machine-readable representation of a *catalog of security controls* which is a collection of *security controls* and related *control enhancements*, along with contextualizing documentation and metadata.
+An OSCAL Control Catalog is a machine-readable representation of a catalog, expressed using the OSCAL [Catalog model][catalog-docs], which includes contextualizing documentation and metadata.

-For the purpose of this tutorial, a proprietary catalog is created.
-The file is available for download [here](./Catalog%20Sample.md)

-##	Formatting the Control Catalog into an OSCAL Catalog

-The OSCAL Catalog Model supports representation of a *catalog of security controls* in either XML or JSON.
+The OSCAL Catalog model provides machine-readable formats in XML, JSON, and YAML, which support representing an equivalent set of catalog information.

-This tutorial describes the formatting of such catalog in XML.
+This tutorial describes the formatting of such a catalog using the OSCAL Catalog model XML format.

-The [OSCAL](https://www.nist.gov/oscal) website provides comprehensive information about the [OSCAL Catalog Model](https://pages.nist.gov/OSCAL/documentation/schema/catalog/)
+##	Use of an Example Catalog

+For the purpose of this tutorial, an [example prose catalog][catalog-prose-sample] has been created.

-###	Control Catalog Model
+##	Control Catalog Model

 An OSCAL catalog (in XML or JSON) uses the respective schemas that describe the XML tag sets or the JSON data objects.
 However, this tutorial is not focusing on the schemas themselves but rather on the formatting in OSCAL of the proprietary control catalog listed above.